Voronezh Voronezh Oblast, Russia Travel Guide

 No vaccinations are specifically for entry to Russia.
 Routine vaccinations (MMR, DTP, Varicella) are recommended.
 Hepatitis A and B, Typhoid (especially if eating outside reputable restaurants), and Rabies (if around animals) are also options.

-Voronezh has public and private hospitals and clinics.
+Voronezh has communal and individual hospitals and clinics.
 Quality varies.
-Private clinics often present better facilities and English-speaking staff but cost more.
+Private clinics often present better facilities and English-speaking staff but have a higher price.
 Pharmacies (Apteka) are widely available.
 Pharmacists often suggest over-the-counter medications.

 Voronezh is generally a safe city, especially in the central tourist areas.
-Petty crime like pickpocketing can occur in crowded areas (markets, public transport) or tourist sites.
+Petty crime like pickpocketing can occur in crowded areas (markets, public transport) or places of interest.
 Natural disasters are not common.

 Choosing the right travel insurance and knowing your healthcare options are for peace of mind.